 In the study for Translational Psychology, further research was undertaken on how sleep is impacted by discrepancies between work or school and our social lives:

 “A large scale epidemiological study confirmed that both sleep timing and duration are substantially challenged by work and school schedules or other social events.
 To align sleep and wake times with social obligations, 80% of the population uses alarm clocks on school or workdays.
 Early school and work schedules are particularly difficult for individuals with late chronotypes.”

 Fortunately, we’re not here to advocate for missing social events.
 After all, socialising is important for our mental health.
 It’s quite simply about balance.
-Try to ensure you aren’t staying up late every weekend.
+Try to ensure you aren’t staying up late multiple times a week.
 If you can limit your late nights to one per weekend that should help.
 And on those nights where you’re getting to bed late, set your alarm for a reasonable time the next day.
 Try not to sleep into the afternoon as this will kick your circadian right out of sync.
 Anywhere from 6 hours plus should be enough to get you through the day and allow you to keep your body’s sleep-wake cycle intact.